big-data-lab-umbc/sea-ice-prediction/fftstack-icmla/Readme.md

 The paper has been accepted in the proceedings of IEEE ICMLA 2023.
 A copy of pre-print can be provided upon request.

 ## Code
-1. Install required dependencies with `%pip install -r requirements.txt`
+1. Install required dependencies with `pip install -r requirements.txt`
 2. Navigate repository by model type:

 | Folder | Description |